sdnfv/openNetVM/README.md

 Notes
 --

-We have updated our DPDK submodule to point to a new version, v17.08.
+We have updated our DPDK submodule to point to a new version, v18.11.
 If you have already cloned this repository, please update your DPDK submodule by running:

 ```
+git submodule sync
 git submodule update --init
 ```